SensorsIot/NTPtimeESP/README.md

 };
 ```

 The time can be automatically adjusted by time zone and European summer time.
-It runs on ESP8266 and needs an internet connection.
+It runs on ESP8266 and ESP32 and needs an internet connection.